XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * TrustGuard (Block all executable with High Entropy, Packed(Yara Rule), Leaked Digital Signer(Yara Rule), Unsigned)

 ### Known Weakness and Bug:
-* there is a chance of False Positive , if this happen just close this app then run the blocked app again (report if this happen)
+* there is a chance of False Positive , if this happen just turn off features on settings (report if this happen)
-* Will close other app and process during detection
+* May/Will close other app and process during detection
 * Ransomware sometimes still can Encrypt some of your file
-* Some Fileless Ransomware can bypass this app(Screenlocker or Disklocker/wiper like Petya) (This is because my app depends heavily on Yara Rules , Honeypot , Hash)
+* Some Screenlocker Ransomware can bypass this app (This is because my app depends heavily on Yara Rules , Honeypot , Hash)
 * Some ransomware can bypass this app by killing this app process or check where's my honeypot file and skip it (i probably know how to fix this?)
 * Depends heavily with Windows API library (You need to optimize and rewrite the script again to use on other OS)
-* if you turn off then turning on the Realtime Protection again the Yara Scan feature wont work anymore (for now just re open the app)
 * Spaghetti Code (this one i wont fix :P , this was only my side lil project for my uni assignment but ill try to maintain it as long as possible)
 * Still cant detect old Honeypot folder (for now just delete any hidden folder that you dont make manually when the app/script doest running)
-* Whitelist still hardcoded on code (i will try to find a work-around)
+* ~~Whitelist still hardcoded on code~~ (Removed , i will try to find a better solution)
 * You need Sigcheck from sysinternals for the TrustGuard else it will crash

 # To Be Added (Ideas)